 NBA basketball will never be the same.
-With sports news negatively being dominated by racist and abusive behaviour that is giving the majority of owners their marching orders, someone who worked hard and earned his place in this association is missing his lap of honour.
+With sports news negatively being dominated by racist and abusive behavior that is giving the majority of owners their marching orders, someone who worked hard and earned his place in this association is missing his lap of honor.

 So in the name of positivity and what this beautiful game is all about lets bid a fond farewell to the man announcers simply knew as B-B-BI-BILLUPS!

 An NBA champion and Finals Most Valuable Player this man led a formidable five of Ben and Rasheed Wallace, Rip Hamilton, Tayshaun Prince and the Mr. Big Shot he went by himself over the Los Angeles Lakers fab four of Shaq, Kobe, Karl Malone and Gary Payton to a championship in 2004 in what all seemed like yesterday.

 Now tell me today, who’s going to the Hall of Fame?